int3rlop3r/crony/README.md

 # crony
-crony is a tool that helps you manage crontabs that are present on your local machine (as well as remote) right out of your terminal.
+crony is a tool that helps you manage crontabs on your local and remote machines right out of your terminal.

 ### Features